dan-carroll/danreads/documents/_authors/louis_lamour.md

 web: http://www.louislamour.com/
 bio: http://www.louislamour.com/aboutlouis/biography.htm
 factoid: Before WWII Louis was mostly writing adventure and boxing stories...
+quote: I think of myself in the oral tradition–as a troubadour, a village tale-teller, the man in the shadows of the campfire.
+That's the way I'd like to be remembered–as a storyteller.
+A good storyteller.
-quote: There will come a time when you believe everything is finished.
+quote2: There will come a time when you believe everything is finished.
 Yet that will be the beginning.
 quote_about:
 intro: "More than just a writer of Westerns, Louis L'Amour was a grand story teller.
 I used to keep a folded note in my wallet with the title of each of his books I had read.
 I scoured bookstores and libraries looking for the odd one I hadn't read yet.
 I quit tallying these titles somewhere after 60+."
 ---